TrueWinter/nodeupload/README.md

   NodeUpload is a Node.js server application that lets you run your own private file upload service.
 It uses randomly generated tokens for upload authentication and includes some admin features that require an admin token (which are generated when running  `createUser.js` and answering `true` to the `Admin` question).

+  > Does it have support for ShareX?

+  Yes it does!
+Please look at [the ShareX section of the docs](https://nodeupload.ndt3.ml/#sharex-configuration) for more details.

   > How are uploads done?

   When a user uploads a file, it will be stored in a directory in your operating system's temp directory.
 Then there will be a connection to the database to check that the token is valid.
 If it is valid, the file gets moved to the `files` directory in the app's directory.